MattRMcFarland/DataStructures/README.md

 This directory contains an abstract implementation of the HashTable.
 (Table! not Map.)

 ## HashMap
 This is a fully abstract-key to abstract-value mapping.
-Still a work in progress!
-(This makes me miss Scala a lot :( )
+Includes addition / updating, extraction, and iteration.

+## Dictionary
+This is an overlay on HashMap.
+It has string keys by default and abstract values.
+Pretty easy to use.
+Same functionality as HashMap without the iterator.

 ## Queue
 Simple overlay on List to implement a Queue.